Explore key differences between SQL and NoSQL databases and learn which type of database is best for various use cases.

 Most of the big tech companies use SQL, including Uber, Netflix and Airbnb.
 Even major companies like Google, Facebook and Amazon, which build their own database systems, use SQL to query and analyze data.

 When to use NoSQL

-NoSQL is the best database to use for large amounts of data or ever-changing data sets.
-It is also best to use when you have flexible data models or needs that don't fit into the relational model.
-If you are working with large amounts of unstructured data, “document databases” (e.g., CouchDB, MongoDB, Amazon DocumentDB) are a good fit.
-If you need quick access to a key-value store without strong integrity guarantees, Redis is a great fit.
-In need of complex or flexible search across a lot of data?
-Elasticsearch is a perfect fit.
+NoSQL is also a good choice when there are large amounts of (or ever-changing) data sets or when working with flexible data models or needs that don’t fit into a relational model.
+When working with large amounts of unstructured data, document databases (e.g., CouchDB, MongoDB, and Amazon DocumentDB) are a good fit.
+For quick access to a key-value store without strong integrity guarantees, Redis may be the best choice.
+When a complex or flexible search across a lot of data is needed, Elastic Search is a good choice.

 IBM Cloud supports cloud-hosted versions of several SQL and NoSQL databases with its cloud-native databases.
 For more guidance on selecting the best option for you, check out “A Brief Overview of the Database Landscape” and “How to Choose a Database on IBM Cloud.”

 Interested in going more in-depth with individual databases?
 Check out our “Database Deep Dives” series of blog posts.